kaizer1v/json-resume/CONTRIBUTING.md

 Here's what you need to do in order to setup the project on your system

+# Software Requirements

+You will need the following to run the application

+- Text editor, that understands `json` format
+- A web-server to run the app on the browser.
+If you have python installed, then running `python -m http.server 8998` from the folder will run the application on the browser
+- A browser, preferrably Google Chrome

 ## Clone this repo

 ```sh